The Science of Gaining and Losing Weight

 You can create a negative energy balance in your body by either reducing your “energy in” or increasing your “energy out.”
 Doing both is the best way to achieve and maintain healthy body weight.
 You can burn about half kg of body fat by creating an energy deficit of approximately 500 calories each day — leading to a deficit of 3,500 calories per week.

-When you begin following a hypocaloric diet, your body starts to burn fat stores for energy.
+When you begin following a hypocaloric diet (calorie deficit diet plan for weight loss), your body starts to burn fat stores for energy.
 But, too severe or prolonged calorie restriction may lead to increased hunger, loss of muscle tissue, and decreased BMR.
 This is why crash dieters tend to regain their weight and have low muscle mass.

 How to lose weight in a healthy way?